Cape York Peninsula

 With both the Queensland and Federal governments committed to advancing a World Heritage nomination for appropriate areas of Cape York should there be Traditional Owner consent, the race to exploit the regions minerals threatens to undermine this process.

 Many Traditional Owners have voiced open and public concern about the extent and rate of mining and exploration that is occurring within the area.
-In the video below Dhaarrba elder and spokesperson Richard Bowen states that:
+Dhaarrba elder and spokesperson Richard Bowen states:

 “it was very heartbreaking to see, where the miners are today